rupalkhilari/genome-designer/extensions/simpleWidget/README.md

 Extension with a simple visual component.

-Instead of simply registering with the API, this extension renders into a defined region of the application.
+Instead of simply registering with the API, this extension renders into a defined region of the application, by calling `window.constructor.registerExtension`.

 Genetic Constructor exposes specific regions where extensions can insert themselves.
 In this case, the extension renders in `sequenceDetail` - the panel below the design canvas.